Francis-29/Polaroyd/README.md

-# Social-Media-Website
+# Polaroyd
-This is a social media website created using Django framework.
-This is based from a tutorial.
+Polaroyd is a photo sharing website.
+This is created using Django.